nosas/blog/toonvision/multiclassification/article.md

 #### Recall

-Recall answers the question of "what proportion of a specific label was correctly identified?".
+Recall answers the question "what proportion of a specific label was correctly identified?".
 Relating to our ToonVision dataset, "what proportion of Bossbot labels were correctly identified?".

 Recall is a powerful performance measure when working with highly imbalanced datasets.